-Where a student does not complete the practicum during the semester in which the student enrolled in PSYC 692, the student must register for at least one hour of practicum continuation (PSYC 599).
+Where a student does not complete all requirements for the thesis during the semester in which the student enrolled in PSYC 692, the student must register for at least one hour of practicum continuation (PSYC 599) for each semester following the original semester of enrollment in PSYC 692 until it is completed.
 This course cannot be applied toward the required elective hours.